 I grew up climbing, backcountry skiing, backpacking, fly-fishing and working on the family ranch.
 After attending college in Arizona I decided to return to Wyoming to work in the outdoors.
 Realizing I had a passion for outdoor and experiential education I became a field instructor for the National Outdoor Leadership School (NOLS) in 2010 and have had the opportunity to work in remote areas around the world.

 I initially moved to Jackson the day after graduating high school to work in Grand Teton National Park.
 I then began splitting my time between Alaska and Jackson for the summers and winter, while going to university during the spring and fall seasons.
 My friends finally convinced me to try Jackson year round.
-Other than the temporary relocating to the French Alps twice and Canada once (remember that travel bug?)
-Jackson has truly been my home for my adult life.
+Other than the temporary relocating to the French Alps twice and Canada once, Jackson has truly been my home for my adult life.

-I have worked as a commercial fisherman in Alaska, a volunteer climbing ranger on Denali, as an Urban and Wilderness EMT, a ski patroller, ski instructor, and as a ski, backpacking and wildlife tour guide.
-I am also a 20 year volunteer on Teton County Search and Rescue.
-In the summer you can find me climbing, hiking, biking, and the occasionally backpack trip.
+I have worked as a commercial fisherman in Alaska, a volunteer climbing ranger on Denali, as an Urban and Wilderness EMT, a ski patroller, ski instructor, and as a backpacking, wildlife tour and ski guide.
+I am also a long time volunteer on Teton County Search and Rescue.
+In the summer you can find me climbing, hiking, biking, and backpacking.

 Avalanche Ed & Rescue Instructor

 Originally from the Carolinas, I discovered my love for the outdoors after graduating from Clemson University and moving to Jackson the following winter.
 Each summer held something new in store.
 Guiding in Haines for Alaska Mountain Guides one summer, skiing in New Zealand the next, then climbing in Smith Rock.
 With every new season, my passion and knowledge of the outdoors strengthened.